5 Relevant Metrics to Determine If Your Brand Is Sticking

 These visual assets and slogans carve out a space in a cluttered world by telling a story which evokes a feeling or a thought, engaging their intended audience.
 The effective messaging provided by McDonalds, Apple, and Nike give people a complete picture of their business, by telling a story to which people can relate and use to build their own identity, as they adopt the brands they consume, use, and wear on a daily basis.
 Well-built brands become intertwined with the fabric of people’s lives, but to get your business there, it takes work and a compelling story.
 It’s producing a feeling that tells your audience who you are, not the mission statement in the “about” section of your website.

 The value of becoming a part of someone’s day-to-day life is why tracking the stages leading to brand affinity (and brand affinity itself) is vital for a business’ success.
+In order to do this, you need to know what consumers think of your brand.
+It means nothing if it only means something to you.
 By tracking the right metrics along your funnel, you are able to start creating strategies and products that resonate with your target audience to scale your bottom line.
 In addition, businesses and marketers need to illustrate their brand’s effectiveness to CEO’s, boards, and investors to ensure that you are getting favourable results on their dollar.
 Thus, we have broken down 5 key metrics that will:

 - Give you a better understanding of your brand’s affinity;

 - Give you the edge on your competitors by communicating your marketing efforts more effectively;